Varnita1308/CPU-performance/README.md

 # CPU-performance
 CPU performance project

-The project contains code for CPU performance in C++ and Java.

-In C++, CPU performance is compared using Atomic and Mutex.
+1. C++ code to test CPU performance using Atomic and Mutex operations.

-Added new Java code for Thread affinity, Thread class and Thread priority.
+2. Java Project to test CPU performance using Thread affinity, Thread class and Thread priority.